 - Intellectual property protection.

-It is understood that not every project will be fully developed on all of these fronts.
-However, this list of considerations is critical in order to understand and minimize controllable risk and/or to advise on the appropriate strategic direction, and therefore allow a meaningful set of recommendations from TACT.
+It is understood that not every project will be fully developed in all of these areas.
+However, this list of considerations is critical in order to understand and minimize controllable risk and to advise on the appropriate strategic direction, therefore allowing a meaningful set of recommendations from TACT.

-As detailed in the terms of reference following review of a drug by TACT, an evaluation and recommendations report is made available to the investigator/researcher who requested a TACT review within six weeks.
+As detailed in the terms of reference, following review of a therapy by TACT, an evaluation and recommendation report will be sent to the applicant no later than six weeks after the review meeting has taken place.

-The TREAT-NMD website provides information about the projects reviewed and planned to be reviewed at TACT meetings and the timing of the review.
-Therefore any parties interested in the report, such as funders, are encouraged to request the TACT report from the researchers directly.
+The TREAT-NMD website provides information about applications which have been reviewed at a TACT meeting, including the timing of the review.
+Therefore any parties interested in an applicant’s report, such as funders, are encouraged to request the TACT report from the researchers directly.
 TACT will never issue a report to anyone but the applicant.

 The TACT process for any given review is not iterative and does not include ongoing feedback to the development programme.
 However, the committee would consider reviewing a programme at a later time if it has substantially progressed or changed and if the committee felt that it could add further value.